textiles-lab/autoknit/README.md

 Launch the interface, telling it to load from ```misc-cactus.obj``` and to save constraints to ```misc-cactus.cons```:

 ```
+cd dist
 ./interface obj:misc-cactus.obj constraints:misc-cactus.cons
 ```
+(Note that the `interface` executable is built in the `dist/` subdirectory, so you will need to change to that directory before running it.)

 You will see a 3D view of the loaded model: